aishwaryaprabhat/CS7641-Machine-Learning/random-optimization/README.txt

 ## 3. Re-running Experiments
 ### 3.1 Running the code
 - Ensure that you complete the setup in section 1 and 2 correctly
-- From the `CS7641-Machine-Learing/unsupervised-learning` directory launch Jupyter using the command `jupyter notebook`
+- From the `CS7641-Machine-Learing/random-optimization` directory launch Jupyter using the command `jupyter notebook`
-- Open the notebook `Unsupervised.ipynb`
+- Open each notebook for the respective optimization problems
 - To run the code, execute the cells in order

 ## 4. References